Clive Barker’s Hellraiser (1989) #1-20

 So now what?
 The serial is over…

-So they’ve apparently called Clive Barker and begged him to come up with a concept, any concept, that’ll somehow transform Hellraiser into something that somebody can actually produce stories for, because nothing they’ve tried has worked.
+So they’ve apparently called Clive Barker and begged him to come up with some concept, any concept, that’ll somehow transform Hellraiser into something that somebody can actually produce stories for, because nothing they’ve tried so far has worked.

 Above we see the first result: The very intriguing artwork above is by Mike McMahon, and the concept is called “The Harrowers”.

 The concept: A gang of super-heroes that fight the Cenobites.